-As we approach a Kotlin Multiplatform Mobile Beta announcement, let’s take a look back at some of the challenges and missteps that early adopters had to overcome (and let us brag a bit about how we helped make those better).
-We’ve been active in developing solutions, from early pain points that developers experienced to the growing pains teams are feeling.
+As we approach a Kotlin Multiplatform Beta announcement, let’s take a look back at some of the challenges and missteps that early adopters had to overcome (and let us brag a bit about how we helped make those better).
+We’ve been active in developing solutions, from early pain-points that developers experienced to the growing pains teams are feeling.

 Early Adopter Issues